 Calathea Plants

-Here at Bloombox Club, we like to think of Calathea plants as the queens of the indoor jungle.
 With stunning, decorative foliage in shades of glossy green, burgundy, pink and purple, these tropical beauties are some of the most visually stunning houseplants around.

 Calatheas need a little more care and attention than other houseplants, however, the tradeoff for being the proud parent of one of these showstoppers is certainly worth it!